Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Analysis for structured pruning Strategies

 For gradient-based pruning methods, if the pruning procedure introduces an $\varepsilon$-level perturbation error to the weights, the resulting loss change is at most $\varepsilon$, i.e., the approximation error in the loss is directly proportional to the perturbation error.
 This result is consistent with the conclusion we established on the toy model.

 In contrast, for activation-based pruning methods, pruning a weight matrix with perturbation error $\varepsilon$ yields a change in the loss that is bounded by $C \varepsilon$, where $C$ is the Lipschitz constant of $\mathcal{L}$.
-Recent work \citep{khromovsome} has shown that both the lower and upper bounds of the Lipschitz constant tend to increase as training progresses.
-Consequently, the sensitivity of the loss to perturbations induced by activation-based pruning can escalate over the course of fine-tuning, making its impact more difficult to control compared to gradient-based approaches.
+Consequently, the sensitivity of the loss to perturbations induced by activation-based pruning can increase with the local sharpness of the loss landscape during fine-tuning, making its impact more difficult to control compared to gradient-based approaches.

 Therefore, in the toy model, we can explicitly observe the impact of pruning multiple matrices under both gradient-based and activation-based strategies.
 The larger the matrix magnitude, the greater the error inflation in the overall loss function in activation-based methods.
 More generally, when considering a single weight matrix in any loss function, our analysis also highlights that activation-based methods are influenced by the Lipschitz constant, in contrast to gradient-based methods.